joecliffordofficial/README.Generator_JC/READMEGenerated.md

 "As a USER I want "to show cute pictures of my doggo Marley

-"So THAT "she can look cute and fluffy!
+"So THAT "she can look all cute and fluffy!

 <a name = "description"></a>

 ## Description

-This is a program designed to take inputs in terminal and generate a README file.
+This is a program designed to take inputs from a user in terminal and develop a README file.
 Enjoy!

 <a name = "linksImages"></a>